OKTAPS/FedBrokerConversionScript/README.md

 ```
 usage: OKTA_AppSignOnFromCSV_v1.py [-h] [--command "checkPolicy" or "backUpAndDelete" or "applyPolicy" or "enableFedBrokerMode" or "disableFedBrokerMode"]
+             [--ruleName "Enter Name of the rule to be created"]
+             [--groups "Enter Name groupsIds seperated by colon"]
              [--network "InZone" or "NotInZone"]
              [--includedNetworkZoneIds "enter in networkzone Ids seperated by colon"]
              [--excludedNetworkZoneIds "enter out of networkzone Ids seperated by colon"]
+             [--action "DENY,ALLOW"]
              [--mfa "ZERO,SESSION,ONE_DAY,ONE_WEEK,ONE_MONTH,SIX_MONTHS,FOREVER"]

+optional arguments:
+  -h, --help            show this help message and exit
+  --command COMMAND     checkPolicy, backUpAndDelete, applyPolicy,  enableFedBrokerMode, disableFedBrokerMode
+  --network NETWORK     InZone, NotInZone
+  --includedNetworkZoneIds INCLUDEDNETWORKZONEIDS
+                        enter in networkzone Ids seperated by colon
+  --excludedNetworkZoneIds EXCLUDEDNETWORKZONEIDS
+                        enter out of networkzone Ids seperated by colon
+  --mfa MFA             ZERO,SESSION,ONE_DAY,ONE_WEEK,ONE_MONTH,SIX_MONTHS,FOREVER
-             [--ruleName "Enter Name of the rule to be created"]
+  --ruleName RULENAME   Enter Name of the rule to be created
-             [--groups "Enter Name groupsIds seperated by colon"]
+  --groups GROUPS       Enter Name groupsIds seperated by colon
-             [--action "DENY,ALLOW"]
+  --action ACTION       DENY,ALLOW
 ```

 ### help